intel/intel-xpu-backend-for-triton/scripts/compare-ci-runs/README.md

 ## Prerequisites

-To evaluate the data from CI runs, the Python packages `pandas` and `numpy` and their corresponding dependencies are required.
+To evaluate the data from CI runs, the Python packages `pandas` and its corresponding dependencies are required.

 If you also plan to plot the performance comparison, the packages `matplotlib` and `seaborn` and their dependencies are also required.